SSWConsulting/SSW.Rules.Content/rules/manage-azure-costs/rule.md

 #### Subscriptions - Split costing by environment

 In addition to budgets, it's also a good idea to split costing between production and non-production scenarios.
 This can help diagnose why there are unexpected spend fluctuations e.g. performed load testing on the test site.
-Also l, there are sometimes discounts that can be applied to a subscription only used for dev/test scenarios.
+Also, there are sometimes discounts that can be applied to a subscription only used for dev/test scenarios.

 ::: bad